fibercrypto/skycoin-wiki/Contributing.md

 The Skycoin Project is building the new internet.
 Figure out what needs to be done and do it.

-There are three active projects which are critical and in progress
+There are three active projects which the main development team has committed resources to finishing for the next milestone.
 - developing new blockchain, /src/coin
 - developing post-mining distributed consensus
 - developing low latency darknet suitable for meshnet operation, which allow community ownership of the networking infrastructure